 Entries open March 1 on nebgolf.org

-The NGA Tournament Committee has also approved changes to the entry process.
-Entries will officially open at 8 a.m. on March 1 for all championships.
-In addition, the Handicap Index limits for the Nebraska Amateur and Nebraska Match Play have been changed to 6.0 or lower, and 7.0 or lower for the Nebraska Four-Ball and Nebraska Mid-Amateur.
-In 2021, a new entry deadline will be introduced for exempt players of the NGA's men's championships.
+Entries will officially open at 8 a.m. on March 1 for these championships.
+Introduced in 2021, there will once again be a separate entry deadline for exempt players of the NGA's men's championships.
 Exempt players will need to enter at least one week prior to the championship deadline to guarantee their exempt status.
 If they enter after that deadline, their spot in the field will only be determined by order of entry.

-The NGA’s senior championships will also open March 1, including the 23rd Nebraska Senior Amateur Championship at Platteview Golf Club (June 28-29) and the 11th Nebraska Senior Match Play Championship at Beatrice Country Club (September 13-15).
+The NGA’s senior championships will also open March 1, including the 24th Nebraska Senior Amateur Championship at Champions Run in Omaha (June 29-30) and the 12th Nebraska Senior Match Play Championship at Wild Horse Golf Club (September 20-22).

-The NGA’s junior championships are also set, with entries opening on March 1 as well.
-Heritage Hills Golf Course in McCook will host the 59th Nebraska Girls’ Match Play Championship and the 32nd Nebraska Junior Match Play Championship June 22-25.
-Fremont Golf Club will be the venue for both the 21st Nebraska Girls’ Amateur Championship and the 54th Nebraska Junior Amateur Championship, August 2-4.
+The NGA’s junior championships are set as well, with entries opening on March 15.
+Platteview Golf Club will host the 60th Nebraska Girls’ Match Play Championship and the 33rd Nebraska Junior Match Play Championship June 6-9.
+Wayne Country Club will be the venue for both the 22nd Nebraska Girls’ Amateur Championship and the 55th Nebraska Junior Amateur Championship, July 6-8.